-It’s funny.
-I have never tried Kuih Ambon although it’s been selling all over the place until recently when my Mum started to bring some Kuih Bingka Ambon back home from Singapore.
+When my Mum brought back some Kuih Bingka Ambon from Singapore, I was ready for more after finishing off the first batch and there’s no place insight to get them here, where I live.
 Kuih Ambon is also known as the Honeycomb Ambon cake as it’s texture resembles that of a honeycomb.
-The cake originates from Medan, north Sumatra.
+The cake originates from Medan, North of Sumatra.

 - 150g tapioca flour

 - 300 ml coconut milk

 - 20 g pandan leaves to make 1 tsp pandan juice or 2 drops pandan oil

 - 1 stalk lemongrass (cut thumb size) optional

 - Whisk flour, yeast, salt and egg yolks together

 - Heat Coconut milk with sugar and lemongrass until all sugar is melted.
 Do not let it boil.
 The mixture should be just lukewarm, before taking the next step.
 Remove lemongrass stalks.

 - Mix coconut milk mixture together with the flour mixture.
 Whisk and blend in nicely until the mixture is bubbly.